OxHainan/cloak-compiler/README.md

 (base) root@ff2ddb8da49c:/contract_host$ python3 /zkay/src/main.py test.zkay
 ```

-The output comprises the transformed zkay contract, the contracts for proof verification,
+The output comprises the transformed cloak contract, the contracts for proof verification,
 and the proof circuits in ZoKrates' domain-specific language.
 By default, it is placed
 in the current working directory.
 A different output directory can be specified using
 the `--output` command line argument.